-Robert Kiyosaki shared this advice about 4 months ago, and it has since been shared 1,000s of times on social media.
-I find this advice to be extremely similar to what we talk about regularly here on The College Investor – Invest in Yourself.
+Robert Kiyosaki shared this advice about four months ago, and it has since been shared 1,000s of times on social media.
+I find this advice to be extremely similar to what we talk about regularly here on The College Investor: investing in yourself.
 The sentiment of many of the commenters on social media about this had the similar mindset.
-However, many were still skeptical – saying things like “Easier said than done.”
+However, many were still skeptical — saying things like “easier said than done.”

 I think for many, the knowledge is out there, but you have to go find it.
 Once you do, you can start to understand the principles of investing very easily.